 “It’s sad when articles make raising children (including homeschool) a negative thing.
 They have no idea how much of a blessing it is to invest in the formative years with our kids!”

 “I quit my job to homeschool 18 years ago and would do it again in a heartbeat!
 My sons have thrived and soar.
 No prize tag on their happiness.
 I love being home to help them navigate life.
 Yes, we do just fine on one salary- living frugally and debt-free.
 Oldest graduated from top law school at 23 – also debt free.
 Homeschooling is the best gift I could give my kids – zero regrets.”

 “So frustrating that society wants to make this an either/or decision.
 It’s completely possible to do both.
 My husband works outside the home and I work from home and we have been homeschooling for 7 years.
 It’s not always easy, but it’s so rewarding AND my kids get to see how to balance life and learn how to manage a family, homeschool, and run a business.
 Stop making parents choose between a career and parenting and break the stigma that homeschooling is just for one income families.”

 “Ugh.
 I don’t ever regret leaving work and raising my children and homeschooling is the icing on the cake.
 Yes it’s been (and is) a struggle financially but we’ve always found a way.
 In 4 years they will have flown the nest 😩 and I can go “make money” but I will always be richer for the time we had together.”

-I ask that you prayerfully weigh all options, talk with your spouse, consider your financial requirements vs. desires, and decide what needs each of your children have right now.
-Can you best meet those needs if you or your spouse were home with them?
+Prayerfully weigh all options and talk with your husband.
+Consider financial obligations and include your desires.
+Then decide what needs each of your children have right now.
+Can you best meet those needs if you were home with them?
 Money in the bank seems like quite a comfort.
-But if it comes with the pain of sacrificed family time, it's not a blessing at all.
+But if it comes with the pain of sacrificed family time, it’s not a blessing at all.